sdsc-complecs/Linux-text-tools/Exercises/Exercises.md

 price, (vi) color, price and name.
 Keep in mind that price is a numerical value.

+### shuf 1
+Generate a random ordering of the lines in file.txt

 ### split 1
 Split the file split-ex.txt into three parts using (i) default file naming parameters, (ii) a user defined prefix